thejhoffman/project-gamma/journal/JonathanR.md

+### December 06, 2022 (12/06/2022):
+Today, I added some edits to the mainpage style before deploying the application.
+I am excited to begin researching how to implement new stretch goals for our application.

 ### December 05, 2022 (12/05/2022):
 Today, I noticed an error with the unit test for interests.
 I looked at the CLI from Docker to identify where the issue was.
 Then, I edited the code at the location of the error and was able to resolve it.
 Now the unit tests I wrote all work.
 I also made some edits to the format of the application in order to help with consistency.
 I also added descriptions to the pages to assist users in understanding what needs to be done.
 I also added alt texts to the images on the main page.
 I learned that alt text is important for ensuring accessibility in the images.